 I know that seems like a lot but I just want to offer up all of my knowledge for successfully making a crepes.
 My best advice, just try them.
 Learn as you go.
 Then try again.
 You’ll get the hang and you’ll soon love making crepes at home!

-Compote is basically a quick and easy jam that simmers together in about 15 minutes and gets used fresh and fast, at least in my house.
+Compotes are like homemade fruit jams that simmer together in about 15 minutes.
 All it entails is some fresh fruit and a bit of sugar.
-If you want to jazz it up a bit you can stir in some vanilla, spices, herbs, citrus or even a liqueur.
+If you want to jazz it up, you can stir in vanilla, spices, herbs, citrus or even a splash of liqueur.
 The heat and sugar break down the fruit and turn it into a jammy, syrupy wonder that can be used to top anything from toast to ice cream.

-Rhubarb is such a treat that only lasts for a fleeting season in spring around here.
+Rhubarb is a treat that only lasts for a short and fleeting season in spring around here.
 So I always try and load up as many recipes as I can with the beautifully bitter stalks.
-The sugars in the compote definitely help mellow out the bitterness but I think it’s the addition of the raspberries that really smooth things out.
+The sugars in the compote definitely help mellow out the bitterness but I think it's the addition of the raspberries that really smooth things out.
 Adding both brightness and sweetness, they accompany the rhubarb delightfully.
 A bit of fresh ginger brings earthy warmth and rounds out the bittersweet compote.

 Those 3 opposing flavors combine into a melting pot of vibrancy and explode with juicy, jammy brightness.
 A little of that piled on the mildly nutty, lacy thin, rye crepes, topped with a dollop of creamy crème fraîche is an experience all should have the joy of basking in.
+These Rye Crepes with Rhubarb have it all.

 Rye Crepes with Rhubarb Raspberry Ginger Compote